ranmses/gc-b71/README.md

 ### Container Testing - Intro
 Compiling software or developing RPMs on containers is **not** recommended (best to just provide customized docker images with the software already installed instead).
 But it is *possible* to make it work on *some* cases.

-During evaluation I was made aware of the Harmony team desire to use containers for development and testing, so I decided to make this acommodation.
+During evaluation I was made aware of the Harmony team desire to use containers for development and testing, so I decided to make this accommodation.

 ### Container Testing - Steps